Pupil Premium Grant

 - children adopted from care and children who have left care under a Special Guardianship or Residence Order

 The government awards this funding to help raise achievement for these children.
 National data shows that as a group, children in these groups have consistently lower educational achievement than those who are not in these groups.
 It is up to local schools to decide how the Pupil Premium is spent, but this funding should be used to support these children.
 All schools are required to publish, on their websites, what funding they have received and how the money is being used.
 More information about Pupil Premium can be found on the following government website:

 At Saltdean, we take our responsibility to ensure all children have access to the best education possible very seriously.
-We have a member of our Senior Management Team who leads on Disadvantaged Pupils.
-Mrs Carly Agullis continually tracks, monitors and evaluates this groups progress and works with the whole school to close any gaps in attainment.
+Our Senior Leadership Team continually tracks, monitors and evaluates this groups progress and works with the whole school to close any gaps in attainment.